Learning Time-Invariant Reward Functions through Model-Based Inverse Reinforcement Learning: INTRODUCTION

-The problem of how to learn such rewards from demonstrations is often referred to as inverse reinforcement learning (IRL) \citep{abbeel2004apprenticeship, ziebart2008maximum, das2020model} or inverse optimal control (IOC) \citep{finn2016guidedirl, englert2017inverseRL}.
+The problem of how to learn such rewards from demonstrations is often referred to as inverse reinforcement learning (IRL) \cite{abbeel2004apprenticeship, ziebart2008maximum, das2020model} or inverse optimal control (IOC) \cite{finn2016guidedirl, englert2017inverseRL}.
 Prior work on inverse reinforcement learning does not address the problem of learning reward functions that are invariant to time, duration and speed of motion, meaning reward functions need to be learned from demonstrations that are consistent along those variables.
-Yet, the process of collecting demonstrations in the physical world is often tedious and challenging, especially when they need to be temporally aligned \citep{abbeel2010autonomous}.
-As a result, a number of time warping solutions have been proposed that ensure demonstrations get aligned as a post processing step \citep{abbeel2010autonomous, jin2020learning}.
-However, this itself does not enable scaling the learnt rewards to different time horizons.
-As a result, the extracted cost functions cannot generalise to different speeds of execution.
-This is limiting as varying the time horizon of an execution can be of crucial importance to enabling slower and smoother or faster and more nimble executions.
-Furthermore, it hinders explicit temporal scaling at test time.
+Once learnt, those rewards can be used only for fixed speed deployment.
+Yet, the process of collecting demonstrations in the physical world is often tedious and challenging, especially when they need to be temporally aligned e.g. for autonomous helicopter flying \cite{abbeel2010autonomous} or surgical robotics \cite{van2010superhuman, osa2017online}.
+As a result, a number of time warping solutions have been proposed that ensure demonstrations get aligned as a post processing step \cite{abbeel2010autonomous, van2010superhuman, osa2017online, jin2020learning}.
+However, this itself removes the problem of alignment from the learning objective completely and thus prevents from scaling the learnt rewards to different speeds of execution.
+Once extracted, those reward functions result in fixed policy deployment and cannot generalise to different speeds of execution.
+This is limiting since varying the speed of an execution can be of crucial importance to enabling slower and smoother or faster and more nimble executions that can for example match the speed of a collaborator or perform more careful, safer control.

+The focus of this work is to relax this assumption.
+We build upon recent advances on model-based IRL through bi-level optimisation \cite{das2020model} and propose a method for obtaining time-invariant rewards in the context of model-based IRL from misaligned demonstrations.
+Our solution relies on the intuition that particular weights can correspond to particular spatial regions in a given execution.
+We hypothesise that by keeping this relationship static while demonstrations shift in time (See Figure~\ref{fig:perturbations}) allows us to achieve time-invariance that helps with generalisation.
+We combine this notion with the ability of bi-level optimisation to enable fast and stable optimisation in multi-task settings.
+We propose two different ways for utilising our temporal scaling mechanism in the form of novel structured and unstructured time-invariant rewards.
+We show that our rewards can synthesise policies which can run at arbitrary speeds of execution and can be applied to a range of never seen before goals.